1997 Phoenix 200

 The 1997 Phoenix 200 was the fourth round of the 1996–1997 Indy Racing League.
-The race was held on March 23, 1997, at the 1.000 mi Phoenix International Raceway in Avondale, Arizona, and was won by the unheralded Jim Guthrie, who raced unsponsored, owing a big sum of money and having taken a second mortgage on his house.
-His win, beating IRL stalwart Tony Stewart after leading 74 laps, went down as one of the biggest upsets in the history of Indy car racing.
+The race was held on March 23, 1997, at the 1.000 mi Phoenix International Raceway in Avondale, Arizona, and was won by the unheralded Jim Guthrie, who beat IRL stalwart Tony Stewart after leading 74 laps.
+Guthrie's win, with no sponsorship, a huge monetary debt and a second mortgage on his house, went down as one of the biggest upsets in the history of Indy car racing.

-Pre-Race News
+Pre-race news

 Shortly after the race at Walt Disney World Speedway, the significant injuries sustained by both Davy Jones and Eliseo Salazar in rear-first crashes raised some safety concerns.
-The Indy Racing League addressed them by mandating a seven-pound attenuator fixed behind the gearbox, to act as a 'crash-box' and better dissipate the energy in that area.
+As a result, the Indy Racing League mandated a seven-pound attenuator fixed behind the gearbox, to act as a 'crash-box' and help dissipate the energy in that area.

-On February 4–7, the week after the Copper World Classic, Goodyear ran a tire test at Phoenix with 5 drivers.
-After fielding newcomer Jeff Ward at Orlando, Galles Racing sought a replacement for the injured Jones, and gave a chance to 1996 Formula 3000 runner-up Kenny Bräck, who had only run an oval in 1993 during his Barber Saab Pro Series title run at New Hampshire.
+On February 4–7, the week after the Copper World Classic, Goodyear held a tire test at Phoenix with 5 drivers.
+Galles Racing took part with 1996 Formula 3000 runner-up Kenny Bräck, who was being evaluated as a long-term replacement for the injured Jones after fielding newcomer Jeff Ward at Orlando.
+Bräck had only run once on an oval, during his Barber Saab Pro Series title run at New Hampshire back in 1993.
 After posting the fastest time of the week at 165.975 mph, the 30-year old Swede was signed for the rest of the season a few days later.

 On February 18, Texas Motor Speedway held its first ever IRL test with Tony Stewart and Buddy Lazier, although the three-day program devised by Firestone was cut in half because of windy conditions and the threat of rain.

-From February 24–28, 24 drivers took part in the 'Test in the West' at Phoenix, which was missed by Beck Motorsports, still without engines, and Chitwood Motorsports.
-Two drivers stood out over the rest, as Scott Sharp and Tony Stewart shared the lead over the five days, being the only drivers to break the 170 mph mark.
-A. J. Foyt Enterprises had bought a G-Force chassis to evaluate its performance against the Dallara, and Sharp drove it to a fastest lap of 170.777 mph.
-His teammate Davey Hamilton finished third overall, a distant 3.5 mph behind, but just in front of the surprising Jim Guthrie, while early favourite Arie Luyendyk and championship leader Mike Groff lagged behind.
+From February 24–28, 24 drivers took part in the 'Test in the West' at Phoenix, with the absence of Beck Motorsports, which still had no engines available, and Chitwood Motorsports.
+Scott Sharp and Tony Stewart shared the lead over the five days, being the only drivers to break the 170 mph mark.
+Sharp had the fastest lap at 170.777 mph with a brand-new G-Force chassis bought by A. J. Foyt Enterprises to evaluate its performance against the Dallara.
+His teammate Davey Hamilton finished third overall, a distant 3.5 mph behind, but just ahead of the surprising Jim Guthrie, while early favourite Arie Luyendyk and championship leader Mike Groff lagged behind.